raashidsalih/milkrun-eta/README.md

 ```

 ##### Step 5: Ready To Go
 All the requirements have been satisfied, and you are now ready to use the program.
 Just run ```main.py``` from a CLI or using an IDE of your choosing.
-The results should be present in ```results.csv```.
+The results should be present as ```output.csv```.